Worst to First Jerseys: Washington Capitals

 It was also nice of them to introduce a different typeface to use, namely one that’s legible, but it also has a mixture of classic and modern.

 It’s a jersey that was almost universally praised when it first came out.
-Part of that was because the previous Caps jersey was the mess at the bottom of this list, but also because it is simply the best jersey the Caps have ever worn.
+Part of that was because the previous Caps jersey was the mess at the bottom of this list, but also because it’s simply better than any of their other regular jerseys.